Pros and cons of LLC loans

 Access to funds

-According to the tech market intelligence platform CB Insights, the number one reason small businesses fail is that they run out of cash or fail to raise new capital.
+One of the top reasons small businesses fail is that they don’t have enough revenue.
 But an LLC can help cover your working capital needs, from filling cash flow voids when expenses exceed profits to providing access to cash when you experience a downturn in your business.
 LLC loans are often used to:

-Data from the 2022 Small Business Credit Survey showed that 81 percent of businesses faced challenges associated with the escalating expenses of goods, services, and/or wages.
-Another 54 percent struggled to manage uneven cash flow and cover operational expenses.
+Data from the 2023 Small Business Credit Survey shows that 77 percent of businesses faced challenges associated with the escalating expenses of goods, services and/or wages.
+Another 49 percent struggled to manage uneven cash flow, and 52 struggled with paying operational expenses.

 Flexible options